GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

 \subsubsection{Perspective-taking}

-Participants in both conditions reported perspective-taking, but the \Exp{} group showed two additional patterns: delegation to GroupEnvoy and a phase-level shift toward consensus-building.
+While participants in both conditions broadly engaged in perspective-taking, the experimental condition exhibited three patterns: sustained engagement in perspective-taking throughout the discussion, delegating perspective-taking to GroupEnvoy, and a progressive shift from perspective-taking toward consensus-building as the dialogue progressed.

+The first pattern was sustained engagement in perspective-taking across all phases \punit{EP7, EP8, EP9}.
+EP8 described a deepening trajectory, becoming more outgroup-centered by Phase~3 than in Phase~1.

-In the \Exp{} group, participants \punit{EP4, EP6, EP7, EP8} actively adopted the outgroup's perspective during the discussion.
-A second pattern, observed among some participants \punit{EP1, EP2, EP3}, involved delegating perspective-taking to GroupEnvoy: participants treated GroupEnvoy as responsible for representing the outgroup's stance and focused on building consensus from the ingroup's position. \begin{quote} \textit{``When it came to taking the perspective of the Chinese students, I found myself thinking that GroupEnvoy would handle that for me, and so I did not actively put myself in their position when thinking through the plan.''} \punit{EP1} \end{quote}
+The second pattern was the delegation of perspective-taking effort to GroupEnvoy \punit{EP1, EP2, EP3}.
+They treated GroupEnvoy as responsible for representing the outgroup perspective and concentrated on building consensus from their position. \begin{quote} \textit{``When it came to taking the perspective of the Chinese international students, I found myself thinking that GroupEnvoy would handle that for me, and so I did not actively put myself in their position.''} \punit{EP1} \end{quote}

-Additionally, some participants \punit{EP3, EP5} identified a complementary benefit of AI mediation: the ability to ask directly about the outgroup's perspectives on matters that would have felt intrusive in face-to-face interaction.

-Participants (\Exp{}) \punit{EP4, EP5, EP6, EP8, EP9} reported a third pattern: a phase-level shift in perspective-taking orientation, beginning Phase 2 with an intention to adopt the outgroup's perspective, then progressively shifting toward consensus-building as the dialogue advanced. \begin{quote} \textit{``At first, I was trying to put myself in the position of the Chinese students, but as GroupEnvoy's responses became more predictable, my desire to reach a good consensus grew stronger.''} \punit{EP6} \end{quote}
+The third pattern was a progressive shift from perspective-taking toward consensus-building \punit{EP4, EP5, EP6}.
+Although they entered Phase~2 intending to adopt the outgroup perspective, they gradually shifted toward consensus-building as the dialogue advanced. \begin{quote} \textit{``At first, I was trying to put myself in the position of the Chinese international students, but as GroupEnvoy's responses became more predictable, my desire to reach a good consensus grew stronger.''} \punit{EP6} \end{quote}

-In the \Ctrl{} group, participants \punit{6/8} reported executing perspective-taking, and the same number \punit{6/8} reported a deepening of knowledge and understanding of the outgroup.
-For instance, one participant reported discovering that the outgroup's perspectives differed substantially from their prior expectations \punit{CP5}.
+Across these patterns, EP3 and EP5 noted that AI-mediated contact allowed them to ask the outgroup directly on matters that would have felt intrusive in direct contact.

+Participants in the control condition reported a deeper understanding of the outgroup \punit{CP1, CP3, CP5, CP6, CP7, CP8}, and sustained perspective-taking \punit{CP1, CP2, CP5, CP6, CP7, CP8}. \begin{quote} \textit{``Since I had no prior interaction with Chinese people or Chinese international students, learning about the reality by reviewing the discussion transcripts makes me believe that my understanding has indeed deepened.''} \punit{CP6} \end{quote}